• Summary

 19 however, that such system shall not be under the maintenance and/or

-20 operational jurisdiction of a private entity; provided further, however,
+20 operational jurisdiction of a private entity; and provided further,

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets